LightSwitch: Passing data between screens - Example 2: Passing an object and avoiding ugly global variables

 image

-5. Next we add some code to the create event for the new screen: screen.findContentItem(“ScreenContent”).tag = screen.data;
+1. Now, we add code to the create event for this new screen: _screen.findContentItem("ScreenContent").tag = screen.data;_

-Using the tag here, allows us to pass data to the control that needs it without the global variable in the first example.
+Using the tag this way lets us pass data to controls without relying on global variables, unlike in the first example.

 var data = contentItem.tag;

-If we break that code down, we access the tag property of the control (here passed as the parameter contentItem) which we created in step 5 above.
-We assign the value of that to a variable named data.
-Note: this isn’t the same data as the data item we created in step 2.
+• We access the tag property of the control (passed as the contentItem parameter), which we set in step 5.
+This value is assigned to a variable called data.
+Note: This isn’t the same data as the screen’s data item from step 2.

-Next we set the innerText of our control, so it renders something, and we access the property firstname from our new variable.
+• We then set the innerText of our control to render something, accessing the firstname property from our variable.

 image